 The Metabolic Syndrome (MetS) is the collective term used for a group of interlinked medical conditions that all pose a significant health risk.
 If left unchecked, the cumulative effect of these conditions statistically reduces life expectancy by increasing the risk for developing heart disease, high blood pressure and diabetes, as well as various forms of cancer.

-Although genetic factors play a role, the underlying cause that leads to the development of MetS relates to the progressive accumulation of excess body fat.
+Although genetic factors play a role, the underlying cause that leads to the development of the Metabolic Syndrome relates to the progressive accumulation of excess body fat.
 Also relevant is the hormonal role that this abnormal fat mass plays, especially once it has become entrenched in the abdominal region.

 The following conditions are associated with MetS:

 Statistical analysis of all the patients seen at these clinics over time revealed that a large number of people suffered from hypertension, pre-diabetes / diabetes and high cholesterol.
-In addition, many were also overweight or obese and therefore qualified for the formal diagnosis of MetS.
+In addition, many were also overweight or obese and therefore qualified for the formal diagnosis of the Metabolic Syndrome.
 As a responsible healthcare provider, it was our duty to help these patients improve their health, increase their life expectancy and reduce their healthcare costs.
+Read more about the Metabolic Syndrome HERE.

 The good news is that if you start reducing insulin resistance and excess body fat, all the individual risk factors that pose a collective health risk immediately start to decline.
 This means that the moment you start losing weight, you have turned the corner and are on your way to recovery.